- Can I fly between China and Taiwan?

 - You’ve got to make a tech stop somewhere between the two countries – most choose to do so in either VHHH/Hong Kong or VMMC/Macau.

 - Importantly, the same rules apply for China overflights – if you’re flying to Taiwan from any third country, you can’t overfly China.
+China allow some airline flights to Taiwan to overfly China, then the Hong Kong FIR.
+But they don’t allow non-sched and private flights to do this.

 - Only Chinese and Taiwanese registered aircraft are able to operate direct between China and Taiwan.